Connecting and Configuring Filters

 Editing Geometrical Primitives

-To edit geometrical data, such as segments, circle, paths or regions, click the three dots button ( ) in the Properties window at the input port you want to set or modify.
+To edit geometrical data, such as line segments, circle, paths or regions, click the three dots button ( ) in the Properties window at the input port you want to set or modify.
 A window similar to the one below will appear.
-The first thing you will usually need to do, when you open this window for the first time, is to select the background image from the combo-box at the top of the window.
-This will set a context for the data you edit.
+The first thing you will usually need to do, when you open this window for the first time, is to select the background image from the list at the top of the window.
+This will set a context for your geometric data.

 - Select a point and use its context menu to inspect or set the numeric coordinates.

 - Use the mouse wheel to zoom the view without changing the tool.

 - Hold 3rd mouse button and drag to move the view without changing the tool.

 - Hold Ctrl to limit the segment angles to the multitudes of 15 degrees.

 One of the greatest features of Adaptive Vision Studio is its orientation on rapid development of algorithms.
 This encompasses the ability to instantly see how different values of parameters affect the results.
 Due to the dynamic nature of this feature it cannot be presented in a static picture, so please follow the instructions:

 - Create a simple program with a TestImage filter connected to a ThresholdImage filter.

 - Put the output of the ThresholdImage to a data preview.